There has

 What next?
 The old and new tunnel segments seen in this and

-removed.
-The new casing will be the load bearing structure, not
+concrete outer casing.
+The new casing will be the load

 the precast concrete segments.